Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: Experiments and Results

-The result of row 6 in Table \ref{comp} shows the crucial role of the VAE Module.
-For example, under Gaussian noise, the WA of the ablation study achieves 0.6776 on the noise intensity 40 whereas the NMER achieves 0.6831, The outcomes clearly indicate that the inclusion of this module contributes to the overall performance of our NMER model.
-This finding underscores the importance and effectiveness of integrating the VAE component into our framework.
+The result of the last two rows in Table \ref{comp_1} shows the crucial role of the VAE model and the invariant features' guidance.
+For example, in the IEMOCAP dataset, under Gaussian noise, the WA of two ablation studies achieves 0.7382 and 0.7401 on the noise intensity -10\textit{dB} whereas the NMER achieves 0.7598.
+The outcomes clearly indicate the inclusion of the contributions that these parts provided to the overall performance of our NMER model.

-\textbf{Analysis Results}: Furthermore, we report the comprehensive results obtained under six distinct incomplete conditions for NMER in Table \ref{our Gaussian condition}.
-We can see that the WA of our model under condition {\{a\}} increases from 0.5855 to 0.6408, and the average WA increases from 0.6673 to 0.7060 as the noise intensity decreases from 100 to 20.
-This observation highlights the model's remarkable ability to handle varying levels of incompleteness with increasing precision and accuracy.
-Additionally, it is essential to acknowledge the limitations of previous studies that employed isolated noise settings, as they lacked precise control over noise intensity and failed to facilitate meaningful comparisons across different noise types and intensities.
-In contrast, our experiments showcase the effectiveness of the noise scheduler in regulating both noise type and intensity, thus enabling comprehensive evaluations and yielding more reliable and insightful results.